Why Should You Choose Voice Analytics Over Traditional Call Monitoring?

 A healthcare facility’s call center received enormous calls to book appointments to meet doctors in their facility.
 The call center was happy to help their patients with it.
 But, when the healthcare facility analyzed its call recordings, almost all the patients mentioned that they visited their website, had trouble booking appointments, and had to reach out to the call center.

-This was an insight they wouldn’t have had automatically from their call recordings without a voice analytics platform.
-So, the healthcare facility has tweaked the book appointments feature on its website, which has started working well.
+This was an insight they wouldn’t have had automatically from their call recordings without a voice analytics software So, the healthcare facility has tweaked the book appointments feature on its website, which has started working well.

 Now, the number of appointments hasn’t come down, but the number of patients reaching out to the call center to book appointments has come down.